You've just been hurt in a car accident, or you slipped and fell on someone…

 4. Document Any Damage If Possible

 Car accidents, slips and falls and other accidents often leave behind crucial evidence.
 But that evidence can be cleaned up.
 If you are able, take pictures with the camera on your phone to document as much evidence as possible.
 This includes skid marks, damage to vehicles and any safety hazards.
 If there are any witnesses, try to get their names.
-Your attorney will then get to work preserving evidence and working with experts to reconstruct and investigate the accident.
+Your attorney will then get to work preserving evidence and working with professionals to reconstruct and investigate the accident.

 5. Don’t Talk To The Insurance Companies